Operators

-Image for Artificial Inflation of Traffic (AIT): a growing threat to the messaging ecosystem
+Image for Artificial Inflation of Traffic (AIT): A growing threat to the messaging ecosystem

 The world of A2P messaging is complex.
 It involves various actors, gateways, and protocols, all set up to ensure users receive communications intended for them.
 Navigating such a complex ecosystem isn’t easy and leaves room for fraudsters to take advantage.
 One fraudulent scheme, called Artificially Inflated Traffic (AIT), has been gaining momentum under the radar without apparent cause for concern for enterprises — until now.